gainge/btt-manip-backend/README.md

 Use the CSS to locate your seed then perform the specified actions to manip.

 # Usage
+Every manip consists of two parts:
+* Locating the Seed by rolling random characters
+* Performing the Manip via in-game actions

+To Manip for a pull:

-Roll random characters in-game, and enter them with the UI on the page.
+**Roll** random characters in-game and enter them with the UI on the page.
 Click the "search" button once enough characters have been entered.

 The first search requires 9 characters, while all subsequent searches require at least 4.